joelagnel/joelfernandes.org/_drafts/2026-03-19-kernel-dependency-mess.md

 ## Bug 2: Circular Lock Dependency (7.0.0-rc4)

+**Important:** This is a completely separate class of problem from Bug 1.
+Bug 1 was about sleeping in atomic context.
+Bug 2 is a **lock ordering violation** that can cause a real deadlock, independent of PREEMPT_RT or atomic context constraints.
+It would exist on any kernel with lockdep enabled.

 Paul McKenney initially attempted to fix Bug 1 by converting SRCU's lock to a raw spinlock.
-This fixed the "invalid wait context" but immediately exposed a more serious circular deadlock.
+This fixed the "invalid wait context" but immediately exposed a circular lock dependency.
 Andrea's testing revealed:

 ```
 ======================================================